spotlightpa/poor-richard/content/news/2022-01-28-SPLMAPONE.md

 <div class="flourish-embed flourish-map" data-src="visualisation/8550046"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-# Voters supported by Pa.
-GOP (Leslie Osche, et al., represented by Thomas King III, call themselves “Citizen Voters”)
+# Citizen Voters map

-The primary goal of this group was to reunite counties that were previously split by the 2018 congressional map implemented by the state Supreme Court, such as Washington, Butler, and Centre Counties.
-The participants also aim to keep communities of interest in one congressional district.
+The primary goal of this group of voters — whose counsel was compensated by the Pennsylvania Republican Party — was to reunite counties that were previously split by the 2018 congressional map implemented by the state Supreme Court, such as Washington, Butler, and Centre Counties.
+The participants also aimed to keep communities of interest in one congressional district.

 The map scores about average on compactness and has a close to median amount of county splits, with a slight Republican bias.